wpsharks/comet-cache-kb/tutorials/2015/94-watered-down-regex-syntax.md

 See: **Dashboard → ZenCache → Plugin Options → Automatic Cache Clearing → Sitemap-Related Options → XML Sitemap Patterns**.

 If you want to clear URLs for a mapped domain, the URLs that you list should include the mapped domain.
-To cover all domains if you need to:
+If you need to cover all domains, you can use a pattern like this:

 ```text
 http://*/path/to/something/